List of diplomatic missions of Russia

 The Russian Federation has no diplomatic relations with Bhutan and Solomon Islands.
 Since Georgia and Russia severed diplomatic relations in 2008, the Swiss embassy in Tbilisi hosts a Russian interests section.

 In February 2022, Micronesia and Ukraine severed diplomatic relations with Russia.

+Russia reached agreements to open or reopen diplomatic missions in Burkina Faso, South Sudan, and Equatorial Guinea in July 2023, and Maldives in March 2024.
+The embassy in Burkina Faso was opened in December 2023, and the General Consulate in Maldives in March 2024.